Working with Discovered Identities

 Viewing Access Information from Identity Providers

-Once you have configured and registered your identity provider, you can see that federated access is properly displaying within Cloud Access Management.
+Once you have configured and registered your identity provider, Cloud Access Management will display the federated access.
 Federated access includes any users and groups detected from an enterprise directory that have access to cloud roles configured via a registered identity provider.

 Select an entry to see its access graph and accessed objects.